nvietto/blog/content/blog/col2hcl/index.md

 ## What are hex codes?

-Hexadecimals, or 'hex codes,' operate on a number system with a base value of 16, hence the term 'hex.'
+Hexadecimals, or hex codes, operate on a number system with a base value of 16, hence the term 'hex.'
 In R, we use them to integrate colors into plots, presentations, websites or really anything.
 These codes represent colors through a blend of red, green, and blue (RGB) values, where each color is denoted by a two-digit hexadecimal number ranging from 00 (representing the absence of color) to FF (representing the maximum intensity).
 For instance, if we would like a pure red color, we'd utilize #FF0000, for green, #00FF00, or for blue, #0000FF.
 Similarly, we can produce a yellow shade with #FFFF00 or an aqua tone with #00FFFF.
 Additionally, we can use any number from 0 to 9 and any letter from A to F. For example, orange corresponds to #FFA500, while tomato red is represented by #FF6347.

 ## Where do we locate them?